 import { NavigationContainer } from "@react-navigation/native"; import { createNativeStackNavigator } from "@react-navigation/native-stack"; function HomeScreen() { return ( <View> <Text>Home Screen</Text> </View> ); } function AboutScreen() { return ( <View> <Text>About Screen</Text> </View> ); } const Stack = createNativeStackNavigator(); export default function App() { return ( <NavigationContainer> <Stack.Navigator> {/*Define our routes*/} <Stack.Screen name="Home" component={HomeScreen} /> <Stack.Screen name="About" component={AboutScreen} /> </Stack.Navigator> </NavigationContainer> ); }

-The code used to implement routing in both libraries are identical to each other.
-This is a major plus point, since this means that there is a minor learning curve in both frameworks.
+The code used to implement routing in both libraries is identical to each other.
+This is a major plus as it means that there is a minor learning curve with both frameworks.

 If you’re coming from a web development background, I would recommend React Router Native because its usage is the same as that of React Router.
-Otherwise, React Navigation should be the way to go because it has a larger community, which offers more development support.
+Otherwise, React Navigation should be the way to go because it has a larger community, hence more development support.

 npx create-expo-app ReactNavigationDemo